bmc-cs-software-analysis/383/policies.md

 * All code you submit should be your own with the following permissible exceptions: code distributed in class, and code found in the course text book.
 In these cases, you should always include detailed comments that indicates on which parts of the assignment you received help, and what your sources were.

-* Please don’t hesitate to ask the awesome teaching assistants (TAs) for help.
-They provide TA hours most week nights and are excellent mentors!

-* Please discuss the readings and associated topics with each other.
-Work together to understand the material.
-Reading groups to discuss the material are highly recommended — we will explore many ideas and it helps to have multiple people working together to understand them.

-* It is fine to discuss the topics covered in the homeworks, to discuss approaches to problems, and to sketch out general solutions.
-However, you MUST write up the homework answers, solutions, and programs individually without sharing specific details, mathematical results, program code, etc.

-* Under NO circumstances should you share computer code with another student.
-Similarly, you are **not permitted to use code found on the internet for any of your assignments**.

-* Exams, of course, must be your own individual work.

 ### Academic Accommodations

-All classes will be recorded and close-captioned.
-Links to lectures will be posted on the class syllabus.

 Any student who has a disability-related need to record this class first must speak with the Director of Access Services, Deb Alder, as part of university policy.
 Class members need to be aware that this class may be recorded.